 - Make sure all garbage is out of sight and in a dog-proof container.

 One of the first things you should do after letting your pet sniff around their new digs is to point out the bathroom spot.
-You dog needs to know which door he will go out, and your cat should be able to find her litter box easily.
+Your dog needs to know which door they will go out, and your cat should be able to find their litter box easily.
 Accidents are a possibility with nervous pets, so don't scold your dog or cat if it takes a day or two for them to adjust.

-If you have a cat, all of the new boxes could become a safe haven for her before and after the move.
-Make sure to pay special attention to where she is at all times, so she does not accidentally find herself in a box that she shouldn't be.
+If you have a cat, all of the new boxes could become a safe haven for them before and after the move.
+Make sure to pay special attention to where they are at all times, so they don’t accidentally find themself in a box that they shouldn't be in.
 This is especially important if you have people helping you move that are not aware of the cat.

 Managing Your Pet's Stress

 Your attitude toward moving can have a major effect on your pet.
 Try to remain as calm and positive as possible, and ask your family members or roommates to do the same.
 A move that is due to a stressful life change like a breakup or divorce might cause a little more stress for your pet, Canada's Pet Information Centre notes.
 Pets are creatures of habit, and changing households or family structures can be extremely hard on them.
 Even if the surroundings and people are going to change, try to keep up your pet's routine for mealtime, walks, playtime and sleeping.

 You can also lessen your pet's moving anxiety by keeping their familiar bedding, bowls and toys for the new place and resisting the temptation to buy new supplies.
 Avoiding locking your dog in a strange room all day or letting your kitty roam while movers or relatives are walking in and out of the house.